 Being able to adjust to a new environment and culture is perhaps one of the most important facets of your experience abroad.
 Not only will your cross-cultural adjustment help your learning and development in the new country, it will make your international life more rewarding and interesting.

 The following observations are taken from Paige's Maximizing Study Abroad.

 People tend to avoid difficulties with cultural adjustment and culture shock by either being naturally comfortable with the above and are extremely flexible (these types of travelers do exist, but they are rare) or recreating "home" while abroad.
-They surround themselves with their native language, foods, and peoples.
+They surround themselves with their native language, foods and peoples.
 The question facing these individuals is: Why?
-Why go to all the work to leave home and then end up taking it with you?
+Why make the effort to leave home only to take it with you?

 Your stay abroad should be one of the most vital and rewarding times of your life.
 The people you meet and the situations you experience will be invaluable in the years to come.
 Like those before you, you will be challenged in a new way, by no single person, by no single event, but rather by a new way of life.
-We hope you will go prepared to adjust to a way of living and thinking different from your own.
 You will most likely encounter new and different views about the U.S. and Americans; learn from them and clarify them when you can.
-You may find that you have taken over misconceptions, that some of the ideas you have formulated to date will be challenged during the year.
-You are moving into a different world by choice, so be prepared to accept the differences cheerfully and open-mindedly rather than attempting to alter the environment around you.
+Some of the ideas you have formulated to date will be challenged during the year.
+You are moving into a different world by choice; be prepared to accept the differences cheerfully and open-mindedly rather than attempting to alter the environment around you.
 Remember that you haven't really been away until you come home.
 Don't take stock too soon.